forcedotcom/sfdx-scanner/docs/_articles/en/scanner-commands/run.md

 ---
-title: SFDX Scanner Command Reference
+title: Salesforce CLI Scanner Plug-In Command Reference
 lang: en
 ---

 ## sfdx scanner:run
-Evaluate a selection of rules against a codebase.
-Scan codebase with all rules by default or with a chosen set of rules if using rulename/category/ruleset filters.
+Scan a codebase with a selection of rules.
+You can scan the codebase with all the rules in the registry, or use parameters to filter the rules based on rulename, category, or ruleset.

-You can choose the format of the output and decide between printing the results directly or as contents of a file that you provide with --outfile flag.
+You can specify the format of the output, such as XML or Junit.
+You can print the output to the console (default) or to a file using the ```--outfile``` parameter.

 ## Usage